by Dr. Lawrence Wilson

 á Low levels of omega-3 fatty acids

 á Low levels of vitamin D3

 The above can help lead one to the solution for this intense inflammatory condition:

-2. Quench inflammation.
-In nutritional balancing science, this is done with calcium, magnesium, zinc, omega-3 fatty acids, vitamin D3 about 5000 iu. or more daily, and perhaps other anti-inflammatory nutrients such as bioflavinoids.
-Other anti-inflammatory nutrients are usually not needed, and most isolated minerals, vitamins and herbs are too yin to be that helpful.
+2. Reduce inflammation.
+In nutritional balancing science, this is done with supplements of calcium, magnesium, zinc, omega-3 fatty acids, and vitamin D3 about 5000 iu daily for adults.
+Other anti-inflammatory nutrients are usually not needed, and most isolated minerals, vitamins and herbs are too yin to be helpful.